adharshasam/SentiStream/PLStream/PLStream Model Performance & Confidence Evaluation/README.md

 Using statistical & machine learning techniques in Python, I quantitatively evaluated the performance of the text sentiment classifier & calculated the 'confidence' of text sentiment predictions.

-During the course of this UROP project, I got good exposure to important concepts in Natural Languague Processing & also received the opportunity to get hands-on experience using Data Science Python packages shown below.
+During the course of this UROP project, I got good exposure to important concepts in Natural Language Processing & also received the opportunity to get hands-on experience using Data Science Python packages shown below.

 ![image](https://github.com/adharshasam/SentiStream/assets/64684527/a12dcc69-e71e-4bea-929f-6d21565d1c75)